Koveror/Sim-City/README.md

 ## Simulation instructions

-To get started, simply run the program and read the welcome message.
+To get started, simply run the program and read the welcome message on the console.
 That should get you started!

-Detailed instructions is also included in the `documentation.md`, which can be found in the `doc` folder.
+Detailed instructions is included in the `readme.md`, which can be found in the `doc` folder.

-## Course instructions
+## Other foldiers and files

-The project root directory should contain the following folders:
+The project root directory contains the following folders:

   * `plan/` -- Here is our project plan.